ThibaultJanBeyer/humanitarianhackathon/README.md

 - Done in ~24h from concept to app to presentation
 - More info on the hackathon can be found here: https://humanitarian-hackathon-w-wwf.devpost.com/ (probably see all submissions??)

-# Test it by running a static file server inside `/docs`

 - Find the map code in the `/docs` folder.
 - Find the web-scraping code in the `/datagathering` folder
 - Find all extra infos in the `/meta` folder.